ymktk/ansible/roles/jenkins-master/README.md

 Available variables are listed below.
 Default values are here `defaults/main.yml`.

+    jenkins_version: "2.221-1.1"

+Jenkins version can be pinned to any version available on http://pkg.jenkins-ci.org/redhat/ .

     jenkins_home: /data/jenkins

 The Jenkins home directory is being used for storing data.
 (Default `/var/lib/jenkins`)